teddyful/teddy-editor/README.md

 ## <a name="introduction"></a>1.
 Introduction

-The Teddy Editor is a WYSIWYG markdown editor extension for Visual Studio Code (VS Code), forked from <a href="https://github.com/zaaack/vscode-markdown-editor" target="_blank">zaaack/vscode-markdown-editor</a>, that is seamlessly integrated with <a href="https://github.com/teddyful/teddy" target="_blank">Teddy</a>.
-It enables content editors to manage and build static sites, using Teddy, entirely within VS Code.
+The Teddy Editor is a WYSIWYG (What You See Is What You Get) markdown editor extension for Visual Studio Code (VS Code), forked from <a href="https://github.com/zaaack/vscode-markdown-editor" target="_blank">zaaack/vscode-markdown-editor</a>, that is seamlessly integrated with <a href="https://github.com/teddyful/teddy" target="_blank">Teddy</a>.
+It enables content editors to manage and build sites, using Teddy, entirely within VS Code.

 ![Teddy Editor in VS Code](media/teddy-editor-screenshot.jpg "Teddy Editor in VS Code")